 If the therapeutic device were a train, the guide wire lays the track.
-However, difficult environments can make the track’s difficult to be put in place.
+However, difficult environments can make the track difficult to be put in place.
 The interventional microcatheter addresses this by maintaining the tracks path as a “Base of Operations” as the guide wire advances further through the anatomy.
-Other common functions include enhancing penetration force, increasing torque control, aiding in the operator’s tactile feedback, and flexibility to allow co-axial force delivery.
+Other common functions include enhanced penetration force and increased torque control to aid in the operator’s tactile feedback, and flexibility to allow co-axial force delivery.

 Interventional Microcatheters Built For Success